Employee Travel: Effective January 1, 2015 - Present

 If a cancellation fee is charged and all efforts to have fee remove have been exhausted, the employee may include it on the travel statement with thorough explanation.
 The department head, dean or other responsible official should review the request and determine if reimbursement is appropriate.

-Online booking services, such as AirBnB, VRBO, Home Away, and other similar type service providers are prohibited.
+Online booking services, such as AirBnB, VRBO, Home Away, and other similar type service providers are prohibited for domestic travel.
+These types of services can be used for international travel.

 Some hotels include a charge for “resort” or other fees.
 These fees should be reimbursed as an eligible lodging expense.